-If you have not yet heard about our Marine Science 101 Curriculum that was made in partnership with the Guy Harvey Ocean Foundation and Ocean First Education, I encourage you to read through the lesson plan and share it with educators, friends, and most importantly, your kids!
+If you have not yet heard about our Marine Science 101 Curriculum, which was made in partnership with the Guy Harvey Ocean Foundation and Ocean First Education, I encourage you to read through the lesson plan and share it with educators, friends, and, most importantly, your kids!
 You can access the curriculum below.

 Marine Science Lesson Plan